 Once you pass the test with the Scrum Alliance online, you’ll have a two year membership with the Scrum Alliance and you’ll be a Certified ScrumMaster.
 The initial membership fee is ($50.00) is included in the cost of your workshop attendance, and we’ll take care of processing all that with the Scrum Alliance for you.

-If you need PDU’s for the PMI or other continuing education credits, we’ll work with you to make sure you get them applied appropriately (usually good for 14 PDUs).
+If you need PDU’s for the PMI or other continuing education credits, we’ll work with you to make sure you get them applied appropriately (now good for 16 PDUs).

 Over time, you’ll also have the opportunity to keep in touch with me.
 And if you don’t want to hear from me again, it’s OK too.
 I’ll give you advice along the way and you’ll have real life access to me even after the training is completed.